On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: General theory for random design regression

 Therefore, if a suitable `$L^2(\mathcal O)$-stability estimate' for the linearisation $\nabla \mathcal G$ of $\mathcal G$ at $\theta_0$ is available, the key condition (\ref{eq:ass:lb}) below holds at $\theta_0$; by regularity of $\mathcal G$ this should extend to $\theta$ sufficiently close to $\theta_0$.
-In the example with the Schr\"odinger equation studied in Section \ref{sec:schrres}, such a stability estimate indeed follows from elliptic PDE theory, see Lemma \ref{wundervoncordoba}.
+In the example with the Schr\"odinger equation studied in Section \ref{sec:schrres}, such a stability estimate indeed follows from elliptic PDE theory, see Lemma \ref{wundervoncordoba}, and the recent reference \cite{BN21} verifies this condition for the non-Abelian $X$-ray transform considered in \cite{MNP21}.

 Note that the Hessian $E_{\theta_0}[-\nabla^2\ell (\theta,Z)]$ is symmetric (by (\ref{hessen}) and Assumption \ref{ass:model}i)), and recall that $\lambda_{min}(A)$ denotes the smallest eigenvalue of a symmetric matrix $A$.